 The race’s objective is to establish a fair and transparent process for the allocation of places, particularly in the event that the race is over-subscribed.

 Entry to the race will be determined in accordance with the process outlined below.
 Places are not allocated on a ‘first come first served’ basis.

 The race will accept 300 entries.
-Past experience has shown there will be a withdrawal rate of around 25% prior to race day, and no additional entries will be offered once the 300 places have been accepted.
+Past experience has shown there will be a withdrawal rate of around 25% prior to race day and, unless the numbers fall below 210, no additional entries will be offered.

 The following entrants will be granted automatic entry, at any time prior to the start of the race: